Prem Sikka, Baron Sikka: Life and career

 Sikka migrated to the UK from India with his family in 1966, and left school two years later with five passes at CSE.
 He has said of his parents that they "were working-class people – and work killed them in the end": his mother died at the age of 53 and his father, a Labour Party activist, died at 59.
 He then became an accounts clerk with an insurance broker in London.
 He pursued his education via part-time study, gaining O-levels and A-levels before qualifying as a Chartered Certified Accountant from the Association of Chartered Certified Accountants in 1977.

-Sikka worked in corporate accountancy during the 1970s, before joining North East London Polytechnic as a lecturer in 1979, where he progressed to become a Senior Lecturer the following year, a Principal Lecturer in 1986, a Reader in 1993, and a Professor in 1995, before leaving the institution (now the University of East London) in 1996.
+Sikka worked in corporate accountancy during the 1970s, before joining North East London Polytechnic as a lecturer in 1979, where he progressed to become a Senior Lecturer the following year, a Principal Lecturer in 1986, a Reader in 1993, and a professor in 1995, before leaving the institution (now the University of East London) in 1996.
 In 1982, he earned a master's degree in Accounting and Finance from the London School of Economics.
 In 1991, he earned a PhD in accounting from the University of Sheffield.
 In 1995 he earned a bachelor's degree in Social Sciences from the Open University.
 In 1996, Sikka joined the faculty of the University of Essex, where he now holds the position of Emeritus Professor.
 In 2017, he joined the University of Sheffield as Professor of Accounting.

 Sikka is a co-founder of the Tax Justice Network, and has served as a Senior Adviser to it since its establishment in 2002.
 Through this he became involved in politics, briefing the Socialist Campaign Group before becoming involved in policy development for Jeremy Corbyn and John McDonnell during their time as Labour Party leader and Shadow Chancellor of the Exchequer respectively, working on issues related to tax, corporate governance and executive pay.

-He describes his hobbies as "travel, movies, table-tennis, badminton, music, Bollywood (1960s and 1970s), supporting West Ham, afflicting the comfortable and tormenting dinosaurs".
+He describes his hobbies as "travel, movies, table tennis, badminton, music, Bollywood (1960s and 1970s), supporting West Ham, afflicting the comfortable and tormenting dinosaurs".

+Sikka has called for banning MPs from having second jobs, referring to them as "institutionalised bribery".